smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 A precondition for further discussion is that the first device is connected, it hosts the network and HMI successfully connected to its hotspot.
 SDL Core already received `OnSystemCapabilityUpdate` with updated networking capabilities.

-A vehicle should be able to share credentials of the external hotspot only if `allowAccessPointSharing` is set to true in mobile application JoinNetwork request and the ini file.
+A vehicle should be able to share credentials of the external hotspot only if `allowAccessPointSharing` is set to true in mobile application `JoinNetwork` request and the ini file.

-If mobile is an access point and `allowAccessPointSharing = false`, vehicle is not able to establish WIfi connection with other devices.
+If mobile is an access point and `allowAccessPointSharing = false`, vehicle is not able to establish Wifi connection with other devices.

 In that case, HMI should provide SDL `OnSystemCapabilityUpdate` with appropriate `hostingWiFiSupported`, and `autoJoinWiFiSupported`.